josh146/pyctqw/docs/fortran.rst

 Linking :f:mod:`libctqwMPI`
 ================================

-To compile your program and link it against :f:mod:`libctqwMPI`, you will need to include the :file:`ctqw_common` file (present in the root directory of the :file:`pyCTQW-X.Y` folder) in your makefile - this helps set up the required preprocessing directives.
+To compile your program and link it against :f:mod:`libctqwMPI`, you will need to include the :file:`ctqw_common` file (present in the root directory of the :file:`pyCTQW-X.Y` folder) in your makefile - this helps set up the required library/include variables.

 For example, consider the makefile below (used to compile :ref:`exampleMPI.F90 <example-MPI>`):